Belantamab Mafodotin-blmf (Blenrep)

 Possible Side Effects

-This medication can lead to a number of different issues with your eyes and sight.
+This medication can cause problems with your eyes (ocular toxicity).
 You will have an eye exam before starting this medication, while you are receiving it, and if there are any sudden changes to your vision.
 Tell your provider right away if you start to notice any changes in your vision, such as vision loss, blurriness, or dry eye.
 This medication can lead to other issues such as keratopathy and corneal ulcers.
 Because of these possible side effects it is important to follow any instructions your provider gives you to care for your eyes.
 These may include the frequent use of lubricating drops to keep the eyes moist or refraining from wearing contact lenses.
 Contact your provider right away if you are having any new or worsening eye issues.

 Low Platelet Count (Thrombocytopenia)